Mostafa-Samy-Atlam/Roadmap/README.md

 # Roadmap
-### Note: this roadmap is my point of view for courses recommendations to be a good AI Engineer.
+### Note: this roadmap is my point of view for courses recommendations to be an AI Engineer.
 If one of the courses didn't fit you, you can find another one that fits you.
 The most important thing is to finish the main points of the roadmap regardless of the course you will study from.
 Before we have a talk about roadmap of how to be a good AI engineer, we must first answer the following question???
 -  What Does an AI Engineer Do?
 ## Roadmap: Roles and Responsibilities of an AI Engineer